A travel guide to greek islands

 What to Pack?

-It is well known that the safe sea is both marine sea safe and waterproof!
+It is well known that the sea safe is both marine sea safe and waterproof!
 Apply enough sunscreen to all exposed areas 30 minutes before going anywhere near the sun or open water for the best protection.